-30 Related parties
+31 Related parties

-The parent company of Busy Bee Finance PLC is Busy Bee Limited, which is incorporated in Malta.
+The parent company of Busy Bee Finance plc is Busy Bee Limited, which is incorporated in Malta.
 The individual financial statements of the company are incorporated in the consolidated financial statements of Busy Bee Limited.
 The registered address of the company is Busy Bee Group, Zone 4, Mdina Road, Mriehel, Birkirkara CBD 4010, Malta.
 No individual holds a controlling interest in the equity of the parent company.

-Outstanding balances with related parties at period-end are disclosed in notes 18, 20, 23, 25 and 27 to these financial statements.
+Outstanding balances with related parties at year-end are disclosed in notes 19, 21, 24, 26 and 28 to these financial statements.